New rules to help exchanges break brokers' grip on swaps

 Three-quarters of respondents to a Berenberg Bank survey in July predicted the reforms would cut OTC trading levels by up to 30 percent while one in eight saw regulation reducing swaps trading by between 31 percent and 50 percent.

-In a note published in November, Morgan Stanley analysts flagged potential risks to the world's largest swap broker, ICAP, which in its last financial year made 681 million pounds ($1.1 billion), or about two fifths of its revenue, from interest rate swaps.
+In a note published in November, Morgan Stanley analysts flagged potential risks to the world's largest swap broker, ICAP, which in its last financial year made 681 million pounds, or about two fifths of its revenue, from interest rate swaps.

 "The greater certainty in the futures model ... will favour futures over swaps, leading to cannibalisation of the swaps market," they predicted.